Suits (American TV series): Season 3 (2013–14)

 Darby's presence in the firm gives Harvey leverage to seek a position as a named partner.
-Meanwhile, the merger causes senior partner Louis Litt to clash with his British counterpart.
-Darby International client Ava Hessington draws Harvey into a lengthy trial against his former mentor, and the lawsuit turns into a murder charge.
-Realizing that his fraud can't continue forever, Mike leaves newly renamed Pearson Specter to take a position as an investment banker.
+Meanwhile, the merger causes Louis to clash with his British counterpart from Darby International, Nigel Alexander Nesbitt.
+Darby International client, British oil tycoon Ava Hessington, draws Harvey into a lengthy trial against former District Attorney Cameron Dennis, his former mentor during his time as an assistant district attorney at the New York County District Attorney's Office, and the lawsuit turns into a murder charge.
+Realizing that his fraud cannot continue forever, Mike leaves the newly renamed Pearson Specter for a job as an investment banker at Sidwell Investment Group, a hedge fund and investment management firm founded and spearheaded by Jonathan Sidwell.
+The firm, as part of a plea agreement in the Hessington Oil trial, rebrand to Pearson Specter as Darby is tricked into forfeiting his licence to practice law in America.

 Season 4 (2014–15)

-Mike's new job puts him and Harvey on opposite sides of a takeover battle, causing the SEC to accuse them of collusion.
-To satisfy Harvey, Louis goes the distance with Forstman with an illegal route.
-When Mike is fired, Louis goes to extreme lengths to persuade Mike to return to Pearson Specter rather than work for shady billionaire investor Charles Forstman as working for him might expose Louis' wrong doing.
-In order to do that, Louis demands Jessica to rehire Mike Ross.
-When Louis realizes Mike never went to Harvard, he blackmails Jessica into rehiring him with the promotion he desired.
+Mike's new job puts him and Harvey on opposite sides of a takeover battle, causing U.S. Securities and Exchange Commission prosecutor Sean Cahill and the entire SEC to accuse them of collusion.
+To satisfy Harvey, Louis goes the distance with shady billionaire investor Charles Forstman through an illegal route.
+When Mike is fired, Louis goes to extreme lengths to persuade Mike to return to Pearson Specter rather than work for Forstman, as working for him might expose Louis's wrongdoing.
+To do that, Louis demands that Jessica rehire Mike Ross.
+Meanwhile Rachel and Mike go through a rough patch as Mike returns to the firm.
+Louis resigns to avoid being fired but when he realizes Mike never went to Harvard, he extorts Jessica into rehiring him with the promise of making him a named partner, as he has long wanted.
 Mike proposes to Rachel; Donna leaves Harvey to work for Louis.